-A parenting contract is a formal written agreement between a parent, the Local Authority and School and will be offered if a student has irregular attendance.
-They are intended to encourage a positive working relationship between the school, Local Authority, parents and students.
+An attendance contract is a formal written agreement between a parent and school and will be offered if a student has irregular attendance.
+They are intended to encourage a positive working relationship between the school, parents / carers and students.
 Under the contract, all agree to do certain things for a specified period which are realistic and which address the issues of non-attendance.
-If the Local Authority pursues legal sanctions against a parent, any endeavour to comply with a parenting contract may assist their case; similarly, any unreasonable failure or refusal to comply with a contract may also be presented as evidence in the case.
+If the Local Authority pursues legal sanctions against a parent, any endeavour to comply with a attendance contract may assist their case; similarly, any unreasonable failure or refusal to comply with a contract may also be presented as evidence in the case.

-Persistent Absentee (PA)
+Persistent Absentee (PA) and Severe Absence

-A pupil becomes a 'persistent absentee' when he or she misses 10% or more schooling for whatever reason.
-Absence at this level is doing considerable damage to any child's educational prospects and we need parents' fullest support and co-operation to tackle this.
+A pupil becomes a 'persistent absentee' when they miss 10% or more schooling for whatever reason.
+Absence at this level is doing considerable damage to any child's educational prospects and we need parents / carers' fullest support and co-operation to tackle this.
 We monitor all absence thoroughly.
-Any student who is seen to have reached the PA mark, or is at risk of moving towards that level, is given priority and parents will be informed by letter from the school's Attendance and Welfare Officers.
+Any student who is seen to have reached the PA mark, or is at risk of moving towards that level, is given priority and parents / carers will be informed by letter from the school's Attendance and Welfare Officer.

-PA pupils in school are tracked and monitored carefully.
-All PA cases and those at risk of becoming PA are closely monitored by our Attendance and Welfare Officers and legal referrals to the Local Authority may be made in circumstances where improvement in attendance is not made or sustained.
+PA pupils are tracked and monitored carefully.
+All PA cases and those at risk of becoming PA are closely monitored by our Attendance and Welfare Officer and legal referrals to the Local Authority may be made in circumstances where improvement in attendance is not made or sustained.